shikijs/shiki/README.md

 [📚 **Documentation**](https://shiki.style)

 > [!NOTE]
+> You are viewing the **v1 branch**, which is a [major rewrite](https://github.com/shikijs/shiki/releases/tag/v1.0.0) from v0.x.
+Check out the [Migration Guide](https://shiki.style/guide/migrate#migrate-from-v0-14) if you are upgrading from v0.x.
+>
-> You are viewing the **v1 branch** of Shiki, which is a major rewrite and still in beta.
-[Migration Guide](https://shiki.style/guide/migrate#migrate-from-v0-14).
-If you are looking for the v0.x code, check the [v0.x branch](https://github.com/shikijs/shiki/tree/v0).
+> If you are looking for the v0.x code, check the [v0.x branch](https://github.com/shikijs/shiki/tree/v0).

 ## License